AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 1. **Prepares Transfer Input:** Constructs the input parameters to transfer the token including to address, symbol, amount & memo.

-2. **Calls Smart Contract Method:** Sends the transaction to the sidechain smart contract to transfer the token.
+2. **Calls Smart Contract Method:** Sends the transaction to the dAppChain smart contract to transfer the token.

 ### Initialize the staking contract